Gnosder/GameMastering/DungeonHack/rules.md

 Resting recovers all HP, unless the character is below 3 in which case they recover 1 HP (2 with bed rest and medicine)

 # Expiditions
-An expidition begins when a settle is left.
+An expidition begins when a settlement is left.
 Camping requies 1 ration per person